CETONI-Software/cetoni_elements_doc/CETONI_Elements_Manual_EN/scriptingsystem_part1_EN/scriptingsystem_part1_EN.rst

 A file selection dialogue pops up where you can select the external script function to be called by the script.
 Select the example function :file:`AddValues.qsc` that we created in the previous section.
-For the function parameters *Summand1* and *Summand2*, enter two values as a test, e.g. 4 and 3.
+The function is inserted.
+The script editor :guinum:`❶` and the configuration panel :guinum:`❷` both show the custom icon.
+For the function parameters *Summand1* and *Summand2* :guinum:`❸`, enter two values as a test, e.g. 4 and 3.
 You can also use script variables in these fields.
 Enter the variable :code:`$Result` in the return parameter *Sum*.
 In other words, the return value of *Sum* is stored in the variable :code:`$Result`.